 std::async and future

-To be honest, reaching this chapter was a relief.
-In the previous chapters, we have been wrestling with std::thread, std::mutex, and std::atomic—these low-level primitives—directly manipulating thread creation, synchronization, and even memory order.
-Writing this kind of code gets tedious after a while.
-You have to manage the thread lifecycle yourself, design synchronization mechanisms, shuttle results from child threads back to the main thread, and worry about how to propagate exceptions or what happens if a thread crashes.
-Repeating this workflow for every concurrent task makes you wonder: is there a way to just say "run this task asynchronously and give me the result," without bothering with the rest?
+Writing this chapter, I have to admit, is a bit of a relief.
+In the previous chapters, we were dealing with low-level primitives like std::thread, std::mutex, and std::atomic, directly manipulating thread creation, synchronization, and even memory ordering.
+Writing that stuff gets exhausting—you have to manage the thread lifecycle yourself, design synchronization mechanisms, manually move results from worker threads back to the main thread, and worry about how to propagate exceptions or what happens if a thread crashes.
+Every time you write a concurrent task, you repeat this process.
+Eventually, you start thinking: isn't there a way to just say "run this task asynchronously and give me the result," and let the system handle the rest?

-C++11 does provide such a higher-level abstraction, centered around std::async and std::future.
-In this chapter, we will thoroughly clarify the launch policies of std::async, and fully grasp the blocking semantics and one-time consumption model of std::future.
-We will focus especially on the classic deferred trap—if you do not understand the behavior of the default policy, your code might run perfectly fine locally, but mysteriously serialize under specific loads in production.
-I have fallen into this trap myself, so let us break it down step by step.
+C++11 does provide this higher-level abstraction, centered on std::async and std::future.
+In this chapter, we will thoroughly clarify the launch policies of std::async and master the blocking semantics and one-time consumption model of std::future, especially the classic deferred trap—if you don't understand the default policy behavior, your code might run fine locally but mysteriously serialize in production under specific loads.
+I've fallen into this trap myself, so let's break it down step by step.

 std::async: Launching an Asynchronous Task